theupdateframework/pep-on-pypi-with-tuf/README.rst

 It is possible to make TUF metadata more compact by representing it in a binary format as opposed to the JSON text format.
-Nevertheless, we believe that a sufficiently large number of projects and distributions will induce scalability challenges at some point, and therefore the *bins* role will still need delegations in order to address the problem.
+Nevertheless, we believe that a sufficiently large number of projects and distributions will raise scalability challenges at some point, and therefore the *bins* role will still need delegations in order to address the problem.
 Furthermore, the JSON format is an open and well-known standard for data interchange.
-Due to the large number of delegated metadata, compressed versions of *snapshot* metadata SHOULD also be made available.
+Due to the large number of delegated metadata, compressed versions of *snapshot* metadata SHOULD also be made available to clients.

 PyPI and Key Requirements